 The Santa Ana River Calibration Base Line was established in 1972 and is maintained by the Orange County Surveyor.
 It is located on the east bank of the Santa Ana River between Lincoln Avenue and Ball Road, in the city of Orange.
 It was designed for calibration of EDM equipment and is available to the private and public companies and agencies without charge.

 In cooperation with the National Geodetic Survey (NGS), the SAR calibration base line is now part of the NGS EDMI Calibration Base Lines.
-The base line was re-measured in June 2006 by the G/LIS Geodetic Unit after being trained by the NGS in using their equipment and procedures.
+The base line was re-measured in June 2006 by the OC Survey Geodetic Unit after being trained by the NGS in using their equipment and procedures.

 Click here to download the "Santa Ana River Calibration Base Line" form.

 Geodetic Related Downloadable Documents - PDF files unless otherwise noted.

 The current horizontal control datum is the CCS83, zone VI, 1991.35 and 2007.00 epoch adjustment.
 This network consists of approximately 2700 stations located on a ½ mile grid throughout the developed areas within the county.
 The majority of these stations have recorded cadastral references and all of them along with OCRTN, can be used to comply with the Ordinance 3809 Basis of Bearings requirement.

 Vertical: The two current vertical control datum's are the NAVD 88, OCS 1995 adjustment and the NGVD 29, OCS 1995 adjustment.
 This network consists of approximately 1700 benchmarks with a ½ mile spacing along the level lines throughout the county.
 Additional benchmarks will be added in the future as areas become further developed.

 To research Geodetic Control, go to Land Records or download the Google Earth KMZ file found at the top of this webpage.